Usually posts X vs. Y are shallow. This post is not. As the Fibery CEO, I have to switch off the bias. Take this post with a grain of salt.

 No vendors get relations right.
 Relations are weak in ClickUp, Notion, Coda, Asana, Monday, and Airtable.
 Airtable is close, but there are no relations between bases.

-🦐 As you can guess, Relations are very basic in ClickUp, so you can’t build hierarchies, cross-processes Views, and naturally reflect company structure.
+🦐 As you can already guess, Relations are very basic in ClickUp, so you can’t build hierarchies, cross-processes Views, and naturally reflect company structure.

 Bi-directional links are also there, but they are just links without any context.
 When you mention some task, a backlink is added to the Relations section.

-💪 In Fibery relations are first-class citizens.
+💪 In Fibery, relations are first-class citizens.
 You can create complex structures and use relations to visualize information, calculate formulas, build charts, etc.

 Bi-directional links are more powerful as well.
-You can highlight any text and link it to any entity, thus adding a context to the link and helping generate insights:
+You can highlight any text and link it to any entity, thus adding context to the link and helping generate insights:

 Formulas

-💪 In Fibery formulas work across the whole hierarchy, so you can access fields of related entities, calculate values of collections, etc. For example, you can calculate the sum of Effort of all not completed Features:
+💪 In Fibery, formulas work across the whole hierarchy, so you can access fields of related entities, calculate values of collections, etc. For example, you can calculate the sum of Effort of all not completed Features:

 Features.Filter(State.Final != true).Sum(Effort)